dh0320/Amayadori/README.md

 ## Running the prototype

 1. Download or clone this repository and open `index.html` in your browser.
-2. Start chatting – no API keys or configuration are required.
+2. Set your nickname, icon and profile on the first screen, then start chatting – no API keys or configuration are required.